Design To Wake a Sleeping Giant

 After 20 years on the web, About.com was showing its age.
 Big Medium helped the company reinvent its product strategy and design process—and created some mighty good-looking and profitable sites along the way.
+The result was a reimagined (and renamed) media company: Dotdash, a network of premium content verticals.
+Here’s the story:

 At the start of 2016, About.com was still the 40th-largest site on the web in page views, but the network was seeing punishing drops in page views.
 The network’s massive collection of general-interest content, once its greatest asset, was now seen by search engines as a content farm.
 Its design was generic and conservative, and the pages were choked with ads and pay-per-click links in a desperate attempt to keep revenue level.
 Audience and advertisers were turning elsewhere.